-Kang T, Lanni S et al The evolution of ultrasound in rheumatology.
-Therapeutic advances in musculoskeletal disease 2012 Dec 4(6): 399-411
+Kang, T. Lanni, S. Nam, J. Emery, P. and Wakfield, R. (2012).
+The evolution of ultrasound in rheumatology.
+Therapeutic advances in musculoskeletal disease, 4(6), 399-411

-2. 13 ELASTOGRAPHY
+2.13 ELASTOGRAPHY

 Advances in ultrasound technologies have expanded the clinical applications of ultrasound over recent years.
 Historically ultrasound has been a primary imaging modality, but it is now common for ultrasound technology to be utilised in other techniques such as needle placement, joint injections, guided biopsies, interventional procedures and more recently in the diagnosis and management of patients with chronic liver diseases.